Barcelona Gay Travel

 Barcelona Gay Bars

 For a smaller cozy Barcelona gay bar, my favorite is La Chapelle.
-The bar is frequented by many gay locals , making it a popular hangout spot in Barcelona’s gay neighborhood, Eixample.
+Local gay residents frequent this spot in Barcelona’s gay neighborhood, Eixample.

 It’s super easy to pay a visit to La Chapelle as a solo traveler.
-The layout is narrow and the space is relatively small, so you won’t feel like you’re showing up to a huge space without a wingman. its easy to blend in, make some friends and enjoy a few drinks served by the handsome bartenders.
+The layout is narrow and the space is relatively small, so you won’t feel like you’re showing up to a huge space without a wingman.
+Blending in is pretty easy, while enjoying a few drinks served by the handsome bartenders.

-Punto BCN is very popular among LGBT tourists visiting Barcelona.
-Its right across the street from La Chapelle in Eixample.
-The space here is quite big, but not a space to dance.
+Punto BCN is right across the street, very popular among LGBT tourists visiting Barcelona.
+The space is quite big, but it’s not common to dance here.
 The overall vibe is friendly normally attracts groups of friends looking to socialize before moving on to another gay bar.

 On the smaller side, GinGin Gay Bar is a great option for a mid-week meetup with friends or a spot to start your night out on the weekends.
 The bar staff is friendly and so are the guys that hang out here!
 I found there to be a mix of English and Spanish speaking people, both locals and tourists.